Bethune: The Making of a Hero: Plot

 In 1939, a funeral procession is held for Norman Bethune in China while journalist Chester Rice reads about his death in Canada.
 Rice recounts the research he conducted into Bethune.

 Bethune comes to Hankou, China in 1938, during the Second Sino-Japanese War, to join the Eighth Route Army.
 The train carrying his medical supplies was bombed before his arrival.
 Bethune, accompanied by his translator Tung and salvaged supplies, are transported by boat and on foot to the army's headquarters in Yan'an.
 Bethune continues his journey to Yan'an.
 He sees an execution carried out by the National Revolutionary Army and praises the military activities of the People's Liberation Army in his journal.

-Bethune buys a practice using Frances Penny Bethune' inheritance and gives free medical care to those who cannot afford it.
+Throughout the film, flashbacks show earlier events in Bethune's life.
+In 1925, Bethune buys a practice using Frances Penny Bethune's inheritance and gives free medical care to those who cannot afford it.
 Frances and Bethune are suffering from a troubled marriage.
 She announces her pregnancy to Bethune, but wants an abortion while he believes that a child would help their marriage.
 He refuses to perform an abortion and Frances leaves him.

-Missionary Veronica Dowd refuses to allow Bethune to transport his supplies through her area stating that the Japanese would shut down her mission and deport her if she did.
+Back in 1938 on his long journey to Yan'an, Missionary Janet Dowd refuses to allow Bethune to transport his supplies through her area stating that the Japanese would shut down her mission and deport her if she did.
 Bethune and Dowd kiss after a dinner.

 In 1927, Bethune is hospitalized at the Trudeau Sanatorium after contracting tuberculosis.
 He wants a pneumothorax machine used on him to treat his tuberculosis, but doctors refuse to perform the operation due to the chance it would kill him.
 He performs the operation on himself and recovers.
 He writes to Frances to come back to him and they remarry.
-After Clifford Archibald receives a letter from Bethune about tuberculous, Archibald trains Bethune to be a surgeon.
+After Dr. Archibald receives a letter from Bethune about tuberculous, he trains Bethune to be a surgeon.
 Bethune meets Marie-France Coudaire.
 Bethune and Archibald argue about Norman's high causality rate for patients.